abiolaogu/tdb-fork/docs/videos/scripts/01-intro.md

 **[SCREEN: Next video thumbnail and links]**

 **NARRATOR:**
 "Ready to get started?
-In the next video, we'll walk through installing TDB+ on your system.
-Click the link to continue, and don't forget to like and subscribe for more TDB+ tutorials."
+In the next video, we'll walk through installing LumaDB on your system.
+Click the link to continue, and don't forget to like and subscribe for more LumaDB tutorials."

 **[SCREEN: Subscribe button animation, end card with links]**